maemo-leste/maemo-leste.github.io/content/maemo-leste-november-2018.rst

 We've making some progress towards porting and building the Maemo Leste packages on the next version of Devuan: Beowulf (which in turn is based on upcoming version of Debian: Buster).
 Jenkins now supports building our packages for this upcoming release.
-It will be a while before Beowulf is releases, but when it is, we will be ready!
+It will be a while before Beowulf is released, but when it is, we will be ready!